dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/index.md

 uid: mvc/views/tag-helpers/builtin-th/Index
 ---

-# ASP.NET Core Built-in Tag Helpers
+# ASP.NET Core built-in Tag Helpers

 By [Peter Kellner](http://peterkellner.net)

-Microsoft has included multiple Tag Helpers that can be immediately used in ASP.NET Core projects.
-These Tag Helpers are feature-complete and of production quality.
-They are recommended for use in projects wherever appropriate.
-In this section, we will outline all the built-in Tag Helpers and provide a sample of each.
+The ASP.NET Core framework includes many Tag Helpers that can help you be more productive in writing robust code.
+This section provides an overview of all the built-in Tag Helpers.

 > [!NOTE]
-> There are other built-in Tag Helpers which are not discussed, since they are used internally by the [Razor](xref:mvc/views/razor) view engine.
+> There are built-in Tag Helpers which are not discussed, since they are used internally by the [Razor](xref:mvc/views/razor) view engine.
 This includes a Tag Helper for the ~ character which expands to the root path of the web site.

 ## Built-in ASP.NET Core Tag Helpers